 The fact that you are studying in another country has no impact on your taxes, and thus you are not required to report it to the Tax Administration.
 However, if you also are gainfully employed while you pursue your studies in that country, you will be expected to observe the relevant tax rules that govern receipts of foreign-sourced incomes.
 Similarly, you will be expected to observe the relevant tax rules, and to learn about them sufficiently, if you have plans to start working in another country on a temporary basis.

 Finland will continue to be the country of taxation for the academic grant that the Social Insurance Institution (Kela) pays to you during the period when you pursue studies overseas.
-Kela no longer withholds tax on the grants it pays to students in 2019.
+Kela no longer withholds tax on the grants it pays to students.
 The study grant is not taxed unless you have other income.

 Students who work

 If you work overseas for a foreign employer you will not be able to use a Finnish tax card.
 Instead, you should contact the local tax office, taking with you your passport, and either your student's ID card or a certificate in English or the local language that confirms your academic status as a student.
 Your withholding tax rate will probably be lower if you show the local tax authorities proof of your student status.
 You can ask the secretary for international affairs at your educational institution for the necessary certificate.
 We also recommend that you make active inquiries about your tax obligations in the country where you are studying, including whether or not you need to complete an income tax return form and send it to a tax office.